BlagoyBlagov/blagodariati/README.md

   - All Publications
   - Login/Registration

+- When registering, you can choose between 2 types of users (There are no different functionalities for now)
 - Google place autocomplete to record the location
 - Registered users have access to everything guests can see, plus they can like publications.